thomasgnuttall/bumblebeat/README.md

 ## Dataset

-This project relies on the [Groove Midi Dataset](https://magenta.tensorflow.org/datasets/groove#dataset), downloaded and extracted to the `data/` folder.
+This project relies on the [Groove Midi Dataset](https://magenta.tensorflow.org/datasets/groove#dataset), downloaded and extracted to the `data/` folder [1]

-*Jon Gillick, Adam Roberts, Jesse Engel, Douglas Eck, and David Bamman.
-"Learning to Groove with Inverse Sequence Transformations."
-  International Conference on Machine Learning (ICML), 2019.*

 ## Installation